 Avoid late fees!
 Even if you pay today, the CRA may not receive your payment today.
 We receive your payment on the date the service provider sends the funds to us—not the date you make your payment.
 The CRA may charge you penalties or interest or both if your payment is late.
 Contact your service provider to find out if you will experience processing delays.

 You are responsible for making sure the CRA receives your payment by the payment due date.
 If you are using a third-party service provider, you must clearly understand the terms and conditions of the services you are using.

 Links to other websites, or references on this website to products, services, or publications other than those of the CRA, are provided only for the convenience of CRA website users.
 The CRA does not endorse these products, services, or publications.

 Other payment methods

-Pay at your financial institution, by mail, or using wire transfers.
+Pay at your financial institution, or using wire transfers.